Jeevithha/Image_Acqusition-_using_Web_Camera/README.md

 # Image_Acqusition-_using_Web_Camera
-## Aim
+### Aim
-Aim:

-To write a python program using OpenCV to capture the image from the web camera and do the following image manipulations.
-i) Write the frame as JPG
-ii) Display the video
-iii) Display the video by resizing the window iv) Rotate and display the video
+To write a python program using OpenCV to capture the image from the web camera and do the following image manipulations. i) Write the frame as JPG ii) Display the video iii) Display the video by resizing the window iv) Rotate and display the video

-## Software Used
+### Software Used
 Anaconda - Python 3.7
 ## Algorithm
 ### Step 1:
 Use cv2.VideoCapture(0) to access web camera
 ### Step 2:
-Use cv2.imread to read the video or imag
+Use cv2.imread to read the video or image
 ### Step 3:
 Use cv2.imwrite to save the image
 ### Step 4: